cerndb/flume-ng-audit-db/README.md

 * For some sinks, you may need to implement a custom parser for Flume Events:
     * JSONtoAvroParser: for Kite sink, this parser converts Flume Events which body is JSON into Avro records.
     * JSONtoElasticSearchEventSerializer: for Elasticsearch sink, this parser converts Flume Events which body is JSON into Elasticsearch XContentBuilder.

+## Build

+In order to build he project you will need to execute "bin/compile" script.

 ## Schema creation utility for Kite sink and JDBC source